5 days in Kenosha; a traveler’s guide to local adventure

 Day Two: Vibrant Arts Scene

 Wisconsin has long been a crossroads for many different cultures through its history.
 From the original native tribes that set a powerful cultural baseline, to French explorers, British settlers, Italian, German, Polish, and Scandinavian immigrants, African Americans during the Great Northward Migration, to growing Latinx, and Asian populations; all are welcome and important to shaping the landscape of the arts in Kenosha.
 A morning stroll along the HarborPark Sculpture Walk is a fantastic start to your day of artistic exploration.
 Some of the sculptures are permanent, but some are rotated out every two years to keep a fresh vibe along harborside promenade.
 Lemon Street Gallery & Artspace has been a cornerstone of the creative community for over 20 years, and you are guaranteed to find a special piece during your visit which you can purchase and bring home to cherish, all while supporting a local artist and non-profit gallery.
 Situated in the Union Park Arts District, other great spots like Artworks/ Pencillarium and Alpaca Art are just steps away.
 A great meal can be had at nearby Union Park Tavern (try the famous fish fry).
-To round out your day, Fusion is a performing arts venue where musicians, comedians, storytellers, and all other type of performers can showcase their talents.
-Take in a show for true immersion into the local scene and connect with the artists that always seem to populate the audience.
+To round out your day, take in a concert a local pub for true immersion into the local scene and connect with the artists that always seem to populate the audience.
 Open mic nights are a particularly great way to engage with the arts and experience something new and different.

 Day Three: Historic Kenosha